|

 ||||||

-organising the counterfeit shillings is separating them into groups by looking
+easy way of organising the counterfeit shillings is separating them into

-at the reverse design.
-The design is made up of
+groups by looking at the reverse design.
+The design is

-represent individual die cutters although some may have used different sets
+are likely to represent individual die cutters although some may have used

-of punches over time.
-Die links between the
+different sets of punches over time.
+Die links

-groups indicates either that some workshops used dies from more than one
+between the groups indicates either that some workshops used dies from more

 |